PREGNANCY

 Fetal distress, respiratory distress in the newborn, and uterine rupture are uncommon complications of labour.

-Timing of Labor and Delivery
+Timing of Labour and Delivery

 No more than 10% of women deliver on their specified due date (usually estimated to be about 40 weeks of pregnancy).
 About 50% of women deliver within 1 week (before or after), and almost 90% deliver within 2 weeks of the due date